Policy: Section XII

 - the name(s) of the Investigator(s), along with a process to identify any conflict of interest that the Investigator(s) may have.

 Amendments and updates to the Notice may be made as the investigation progresses and more information becomes available regarding the addition or dismissal of various allegations.

 Notice will be made in writing and may be delivered by one or more of the following methods: in person, emailed to the parties’ Bates-issued email, delivered electronically via a secure Bates-issued account on a web-based portal, or, in rare circumstance, mailed to a physical address.
+Notices may be emailed to a personal email address if the party does not have an active Bates-issued email address.
 Once mailed, emailed, posted, and/or received in-person, notice will be presumptively delivered.

-The Title IX Coordinator, in consultation with the Title IX Team, will designate one or more Investigator(s) of their choosing, who has specific training and experience investigating allegations of bias, harassment, and discrimination, to conduct a timely, thorough, impartial, and fair investigation.
+The Title IX Coordinator, in consultation with Title IX Team members as appropriate, will designate one or more Investigator(s) of their choosing, who has specific training and experience investigating allegations of bias, harassment, and discrimination, to conduct a timely, thorough, impartial, and fair investigation.
 These trained Investigator(s) may be employees of the college, external consultants engaged to assist the college in its fact gathering, or a combination thereof.
 Any Investigator(s) chosen to conduct the investigation must be impartial and free of any conflict of interest.